lijinf2/losha/README.md

     $ sh evaluate.sh

 ## Tips
+    $ We have tried our best to simplify the deployment.
+But since it is not easy to run a distributed application, we suggest users to try a GQR application and a Husky application before using LoSHa.
-    $ if you change the root directory (i.e. /data/losha) to other position, please change shell scripts correspondingly
+    $ If you change the root directory (i.e. /data/losha) to other position, please change shell scripts correspondingly
-    $ remove outputfile on HDFS, otherwise the old results will co-exist with the new results
+    $ Remove outputfile on HDFS, otherwise the old results will co-exist with the new results

-## Configuration
-Configuration files should be provided for different applications to fit the user's specific requirments and parameter for nearest neighbor search.
-An example file for configuration is provided as follows:

-    # Required
-    master_host=xxx.xxx.xxx.xxx
-    master_port=yyyyy
-    comm_port=yyyyy

-    # Data management
-    outputPath=zzzz
-    itemPath=zzzz
-    queryPath=zzzz

-    # Optional Cluster Config
-    hdfs_namenode=xxx.xxx.xxx.xxx
-    hdfs_namenode_port=yyyyy

-    # For Master
-    serve=1
-    hostname=localhost
-    port=2016

-    # Session for worker information
-    [worker]
-    info=master:3